ionic-team/ionic-docs/src/pages/building/testing.md

 # Testing

-When an `@ionic/angular` application is generated using the Ionic CLI, it is automatically set up for unit testing and end-to-end testing the application.
+When an `@ionic/angular` application is generated using the Ionic CLI, it is automatically set up for unit testing and end-to-end testing of the application.
 This is the same setup that is used by the Angular CLI.
 Refer to the <a href="https://angular.io/guide/testing" target="_blank">Angular Testing Guide</a> for detailed information on testing Angular applications.

 ## Testing Principles

 When testing an application, it is best to keep in mind that testing can show if defects are present in a system.
 However, it is impossible to prove that any non-trivial system is completely free of defects.
-For this reason, the goal of testing is not to verify that the code is correct but is to find problems within the code.
+For this reason, the goal of testing is not to verify that the code is correct but to find problems within the code.
 This is a subtle but important distinction.

 If we set out to prove that the code is correct, we are more likely to stick to the happy path through the code.
 If we set out to find problems, we are more likely to more fully exercise the code and find the bugs that are lurking there.